-The judge or sheriff is always in court.
+The sheriff is always in court.
 The most important part of their job is to make sure that everything is done fairly and that the court rules are followed.

-The procurator fiscal or lawyer:

-These are the people who will ask the questions so that witnesses can give their evidence.
-They may also show the court other evidence such as photographs.
+The children's reporter or a lawyer: These are the people who will ask the questions so that witnesses can give their evidence.

-The clerk: This person is responsible for the court papers and records.
+The clerk: This person is responsible for the court's papers and records.

-The court officer (sometimes called a macer): This person is responsible for helping the judge and other people in the court.
-The court officer will also let the witnesses know when it is their turn to give their evidence.
+The court officer (sometimes called a macer): This person is responsible for helping the sheriff and other people in the court.
+The court officer will also let the witnesses know when it is their turn